fejwk/IronHack-Projects/Amex Challenge - README.md

 The data had to be exported and imported due to Pycaret running in a different environment that the codes above.

 `data_train = pd.read_csv('new_train_treated.csv')`

 `data_test = pd.read_csv('new_test_treated.csv')`

+Pycaret classification only took arguments related to selecting features with more relevance to the model and removing highly correlated variables that could be sending the same information to the model.

 `classification = setup(data = data_train, target = 'target', ignore_features=['customer_ID'], feature_selection=True, remove_multicollinearity=True, n_jobs=-1, use_gpu=True)`